Follow the traditional Italian method, and learn how to make the best homemade pizza sauce recipe in just 5 minutes!

 They grow in Italy, in the Campania region, and have a PDO (protected designation of origin) status.

-San Marzano tomatoes have a long shape, bright red colour, easily peelable skin, meaty pulp, and very few seeds.
-Their flavour is not too sweet and not too bitter.
+San Marzano tomatoes have a long shape, bright red color, easily peelable skin, meaty pulp, and very few seeds.

 The best fresh tomatoes to use are San Marzano tomatoes or more widely available Roma tomatoes.
-They're quite similar in terms of qualities, they're both meaty, easy to peel, and with very few seeds.

-No matter which sauce you choose, the pizza sauce should never be cooked: if it is cooked, then you're making pasta sauce (sugo di pomodoro in Italian), which is used to dress pasta.
+No matter which sauce you choose, the pizza sauce should never be cooked: if it is cooked, then you're making pasta tomato sauce (sugo di pomodoro in Italian), which is used to dress pasta.

 How To Make Pizza Sauce